Kristin Skrabut

 Biography

 Kristin Skrabut is Assistant Professor of Urban and Environmental Policy and Anthropology, and a faculty affiliate of Latin American Studies at Tufts.
 Her research uses anthropological theory and ethnographic methods to explore how state policies and transnational phenomena shape people's everyday lives, identities, relationships and the built environment.
-Her first book project, Extreme Lives: Poverty and Intimacy in Urban Peru, examines how international efforts to fight poverty shape informal markets, intimate identities, and unruly patterns of urban development.
-Her second book project, Biometrics, Digital Modernity, and the Margins of the State, investigates how the rise of biometric surveillance and e-governance infrastructure is remaking forms of political engagement and interpersonal relationships in the Global South.
+Her first book project, Unruly Domestication: Poverty, Family, and Statecraft in Urban Peru (University of Texas Press, 2024), draws on long term fieldwork in Lima's peripheral settlements to examine how the international war on poverty shapes politics, identities, relationships, and urban space.
+She has published related research on informal urban development, the right to the city, and the ground-level dynamics of Peruvian statecraft in edited volumes and in the the Journal of Latin American and Caribbean Anthropology, Current Anthropology and City and Society.

-Before coming to Tufts, Kristin served as Lecturer of Social Studies at Harvard University and as a Visiting Research Fellow in Cities and Development at the London School of Economics.
-She holds a Ph.D. in Anthropology from Brown University and a B.A. from New York University.
+Prior to coming to Tufts, Skrabut served as a Lecturer of Social Studies at Harvard University and a Visiting Research Fellow in the Cities and Development research cluster at the London School of Economics.
+She earned her Ph.D. in Anthropology at Brown University where she also received special training in interdisciplinary population studies.
+She received her B.A. in Anthropology with a focus on Latin American studies at New York University